Robust Least Squares Problems with Binary Uncertain Data

-\begin{enumerate} \item We propose the \ref{eq:binary_RLS} model, which encompasses several important robust least squares formulations.
-We show that the structure of the noise propagation matrix $ C $ determines whether the inner maximization in~\ref{eq:binary_RLS} is supermodular or submodular, enabling the use of efficient submodular optimization methods for RLS problems.

-\item By introducing the Lov\'asz extension of~\ref{eq:binary_RLS}, we prove that in the supermodular linear (meaning that $F$ is affine) case, the global minimax points of~\ref{eq:binary_RLS_chen} correspond to the saddle points of the extension.
-This correspondence provides a more effective solution strategy for the \ref{eq:binary_RLS_chen} model compared to gradient-descent-ascent type algorithms.

-\item For the supermodular linear case, we propose a projected gradient algorithm with a subsolver from~\cite{jiang2022minimizing} that computes an $\epsilon$-global minimax point in $O(\epsilon^{-2})$ iterations.
-For the supermodular nonlinear case, we propose a randomized projected gradient framework that finds an $\epsilon$-stationary point in the sense of expectation within $O(\epsilon^{-4})$ iterations, where stationarity is defined by the gradient norm of the Moreau envelope.
-For the submodular linear case, we employ the double greedy algorithm from \cite{buchbinder2015tight} as the subsolver, and show that it can be viewed as a generalization of the inner maximization strategy proposed in \cite{chen2024min}.
-Under this setting, the projected gradient method yields a \(\left(\frac{1}{3}, \epsilon\right)\)-approximate minimax point within \(O(\epsilon^{-2})\) iterations. \end{enumerate}
+The main contributions of this paper are as follows. { \begin{enumerate} \item We propose the BRLS model for robust least-squares problems with binary perturbation patterns.
+We show its efficiency for handling binary label uncertainty/missing and clarify its connection with hypercube-constrained robust least squares through an extreme-point reformulation. \item In the supermodular linear case, by introducing the Lov\'asz extension of~\ref{eq:binary_RLS}, namely, the \ref{eq:minimax_lovasz} model, {we establish a link between saddle points of \ref{eq:minimax_lovasz} and global minimax points of~\ref{eq:binary_RLS}: the $x$-component of any saddle point of \ref{eq:minimax_lovasz}, together with a binary inner maximizer, yields a global minimax point of BRLS.} We then propose a projected gradient algorithm with a Lov\'asz-extension-based exact inner oracle \cite{jiang2022minimizing} as a subsolver that computes an $\epsilon$-global minimax point in $O(\epsilon^{-2})$ iterations.
+For the supermodular nonlinear case, we propose a randomized projected gradient framework that finds an $\epsilon$-stationary point in expectation within $O(\epsilon^{-4})$ iterations, where stationarity is measured by the gradient norm of the Moreau envelope.

+\item In the non-supermodular linear case, we distinguish between the submodular setting and the general case.
+For these two scenarios, we propose a double greedy algorithm and an SDP-based oracle as the respective subsolvers.
+When integrated into the projected-gradient framework for linear BRLS, these subsolvers yield $(1/3,\epsilon)$-approximate minimax points in the submodular case and $(\frac2 \pi - \eta , \frac \epsilon {\frac 2 \pi -\eta})$-approximate minimax points in the general case, for any fixed $\eta\in(0,2/\pi)$, within $O(\epsilon^{-2})$ outer iterations. \end{enumerate} }